Tuttotorna/lon-mirror/README.md

 does not explain

+OMNIA measures:

-OMNIA measures what remains invariant when representation changes, where continuation becomes structurally impossible, and how much structure is lost when an observer is introduced.
+what remains invariant when representation changes

+where continuation becomes structurally impossible

+how much structure is lost when an observer is introduced

 ---